-Defaults on subprime mortgages have prompted lenders to restrict credit while falling property values have given buyers who are still able to get financing reason to delay purchases.
+Defaults on subprime mortgages have prompted lenders to restrict credit while falling property values have given buyers who can still get financing reasons to delay purchases.
 The slide in home values may hurt consumer spending, which accounts for more than two-thirds of the economy.

 Glut of Homes

 The number of previously owned unsold homes on the market at the end of April jumped to 4.55 million from 4.12 million in March.
 The total represented 11.2 months' supply at the current sales pace, the highest on record and up from 10 months at the end of the prior month.
 The median price of an existing home fell to $202,300 from $219,900 in April 2007.

 ``We had an unrealistic run-up of prices, and the faster they come back down to the real world, the better,'' William Cheney, chief economist at John Hancock Financial Services in Boston, said in an interview with Bloomberg Television. ``The faster prices come down, the quicker we can get back to an equilibrium where we actually have transactions.''